Basis-Theory/docs/source/includes/api-reference/_getting_started.md

 ## Before You Begin
 ### If you don't have an account

-Currently, Basis Theory is in private beta, you can join our waitlist at https://basistheory.com and we will let you know when we are accepting new applicants.
+Currently, Basis Theory is in private beta, you can join our wait list at https://basistheory.com and we will let you know when we are accepting new applicants.

-To begin taking advantage of the Basis Theory platform, you’ll need to create an account and tenant through our [Portal](https://portal.basistheory.com).
-This will enable you to manage your token data, create new applications, and authenticate to our API.
+To begin taking advantage of the Basis Theory platform, you’ll need to create an account and Tenant through our [Portal](https://portal.basistheory.com).
+This will enable you to manage your token data, create new Applications, and authenticate to our API.

 ### If you have an account